BarbuAndy/Sistem-informatic-distribuit-pentru-gestionarea-activitatii-unei-biblioteci/README.md

 V1.2
 -book info cand be edited and pushed to the data base -when editing book info, fields left empty will remain the same

+V1.3
+-same functionalities as before implemented using repositories and services